pateljannat/LMS-Docs/docs/course-creation/create-a-quiz.md

 ![Quiz Form](../images/quiz-form.png)

 ::: tip Add more questions
-To add more questions click on the **New Question** button.
+To add more questions click on the **Add Question** button.
 :::

 Once you have entered all the information you can save the quiz.
 You will notice an entry for the quiz in the quiz list.
-You can copy the quiz id from the list using the **Copy Quiz ID** button.
-Then you can paste it in the lessons Quiz ID field where you want the quiz.
+You can then go back to the lesson and add this quiz to the lesson.

 ![Quiz List](../images/quiz-list-data.png)